 However, if this is a one-off occurrence, you have little to worry about except perhaps an upset tummy.

 In young dogs especially, new and interesting foods like this cause a bit of a surprise to the system, and you might hear their stomachs gurgling as they plod around feeling tired with a tummy ache.

-Lots of rest, water and reassurance from their family is needed to help them feel better.
-In especially bad cases of an upset stomach in dogs though, be wary of vomiting or diarrhoea.
+Lots of rest, water and reassurance from their family are needed to help them feel better.
+In especially bad cases of an upset stomach in dogs though, be wary of vomiting or diarrhea.

 Be wary of the choking hazard pears can represent too – even pear slices you’ve cut up especially can be risky if your dog gulps them down without chewing properly.

 And of course, the seeds and stalk of the plant are choking hazards, and ought to be removed from the pear before handing it over.

 As such, if your dog has eaten those, watch out for spluttering, coughing, and hacking.